SolidInvoice/docs/source/guide/getting_started/webserver.rst

 .. danger::

     The built-in web server is not meant to be used for production.
-    If you want to run CSBill in a production environment, rather use :ref:`apache <apache-server-label>` or :ref:`nginx <nginx-server-label>`
+    If you want to run SolidInvoice in a production environment, rather use :ref:`apache <apache-server-label>` or :ref:`nginx <nginx-server-label>`

 For more info on the built-in server, or options you can use when using the built-in server see http://php.net/manual/en/features.commandline.webserver.php or http://symfony.com/doc/current/cookbook/web_server/built_in.html